jabaNext/Exploratory-data-analysis-in-MySql/README.md

 # Project Overview

-This project focuses on performing Exploratory Data Analysis (EDA) on Walmart sales data using SQL.
+This project focuses on performing Exploratory Data Analysis (EDA) on Walmart sales data using MySQL.
 The objective is to extract meaningful insights related to customer behavior, product performance, and overall sales trends to support data-driven decision-making.